 Library Use Policy

-Ithaca College Library policies are designed to promote and support the equitable and timely access to library materials for research, teaching, and lifelong learning by members of the College community.
+Ithaca College Library policies are designed to promote and support the equitable and timely access to library materials for research, teaching, and lifelong learning by members of the college community.

-All library patrons are expected to conduct themselves in a manner that is respectful of the normal activities and function of the Library, its staff, and of other patrons.
+All library patrons are expected to conduct themselves in a manner that is respectful of the normal activities and function of the library, its staff, and of other patrons.
 To this end, library users shall not:

-- engage in activities that deliberately annoy others or that disrupt library operations or the use of library resources
+- Engage in activities that deliberately annoy others or that disrupt library operations or the use of library resources

-- engage in behavior that is hostile, harassing, or threatening to other patrons or to library staff members
+- Engage in behavior that is hostile, harassing, or threatening to other patrons or to library staff members

-- damage library property
+- Damage or tamper with library property

-- engage in illegal activity
+- Engage in illegal activity

-Use of Library Materials/Services
+Use of Library Materials and Services

 Members of the following groups may apply for an IC Affiliate library card: